 The Women’s Alzheimer’s Movement™ leverages all media platforms – live events, broadcast, film, print, digital, and social media – to challenge and engage women, scientists, philanthropists, influencers, industry leaders, and the public at large in the fight to wipe out Alzheimer’s.
-We provide our growing community with opportunities to get educated, engaged and empowered to participate in live and digital events, to convene with brain health experts and to raise and contribute funds for gender-based research.
+We provide our growing community with opportunities to get educated, engaged and empowered to participate in live and digital events, to convene with brain health experts, and to raise and contribute funds for women-based research.

 The Women’s Alzheimer’s Movement is built upon a legacy of working on all fronts to wipe out Alzheimer’s disease.
 What began as an unthinkable diagnosis of Maria Shriver’s father, Sargent Shriver, in 2003 soon became a declaration of war on Alzheimer’s.
-Maria Shriver is a singular voice with 13-years of boots-on-the-ground activism, journalism, and advocacy about the disease and the future of the world’s brains.
+Maria Shriver is a singular voice with 15 years of boots-on-the-ground activism, journalism, and advocacy about the disease and the future of the world’s brains.
 Highlights include: